samiksha-92/rps-game/README.md

 <img src = "assets/images/screenshots of rps features/choices screenshot.png">

 - **Restart Game:**
-1. The purpose of this button is to provide a way to the user to end his game and start a new one.
+1. The purpose of this button is to provide a way to the user to end his/her game and start a new one.
-2. Once the user starts a new game, his/her score and the computer's score sets to 0 and a new game begins.
+2. Once the user starts a new game, his/her score and the computer's score set to 0 and a new game begins.
 <img src = "assets/images/screenshots of rps features/restart button screenshot.png">